HENNERTON BACKWATER

 here [ Hennerton Backwater ] winds about with many a twist, at one place having a small island in its centre.

-[ The said island has now almost lost its right bank channel and with it any claim to be an island. ]
+[ The said island has now almost lost its Left bank channel and with it any claim to be an island. ]

 Weeds of every sort grow in great beauty, and many shy birds frequent the spot; the kingfisher may often be seen darting along, and here I once saw some long-tailed tomtits, which had a nest up in a willow stump.
 A heron is very likely to be disturbed by your boat, and go off with its great flapping wings.

-[ You will find a series of large houses on the right bank and fields on the left bank.
+[ You will find a series of large houses on the Left bank and fields on the Right bank.
 The traffic noise only serves to highlight the peace of the river here. ]

 Hennerton Backwater, 1999